rust-lang/book/src/ch17-05-traits-for-async.md

 `Unpin` safe yourself for a type with internal references.
 In practice, this is a very rare thing to implement yourself!

+Now we know enough to understand the errors reported for that `join_all` call.
+We originally tried to move the futures produced by an async blocks into a `Vec<Box<dyn Future<Output = ()>>>`, but as we have seen, those futures may have internal references, so they do not implement `Unpin`.
+They need to be pinned, and then we can pass the `Pin` type into the `Vec`, confident that the underlying data in the futures will *not* be moved.

 > Note: This combination of `Pin` and `Unpin` allows a whole class of complex
 > types to be safe in Rust which are otherwise difficult to implement because
 > they are self-referential.
 Types which require `Pin` show up *most* commonly